Dock Accidents and Injuries

 A person working on the docks of a port may be injured in an accident caused by the rush of activity that can take place at the harbor.
 Large ships and tankers are responsible for moving massive amounts of materials because they are still significantly more efficient than multiple cargo plane flights.
 Unfortunately, due to the loading and unloading of heavy objects for the ships combined with the slippery terrain, dockside accidents happen fairly frequently.

 In some cases, those injured in dock accidents may be entitled to financially compensation to aid with medical bills and lost wages during recovery.
-For more information regarding your legal options if you have been injured while at a dock, contact the Raleigh workers’ compensation attorneys of Law Office of Sam Scudder, at (252) 222-0227 today.
+For more information regarding your legal options if you have been injured while at a dock, contact the Morehead City workers’ compensation attorneys of Law Office of Sam Scudder, at (252) 222-0227 today.

 Common Accidents in a Port